KarlClinckspoor/KarlClinckspoor.github.io/_drafts/exult_combat.md

 - c++
 ---

+TASKS:

+TODO: Add some traces to double check if it's only party members that give up combat and return to the previous schedule

+TODO: Check if npc spells have a set number of uses.
+ExultStudio can be useful for this.

+TODO: Check all notes in the text.

+DONE: Check if random mages spawn with spells equipped.

+DONE: Do more testing here and apply some prints to random enemies spawned, e.g, from eggs.
+Do they spawn in patrol?
+- No!
+Many normal enemies spawn in combat already.
+They never left the combat state and kept failing repeatedly.
+Still need to dive a bit deeper to see why they aren't giving up.
+- Some humanoids did spawn in patrol though (pirate and mages)

 I decided to peek into the source code of [Exult](https://github.com/exult/exult) and figure out how combat works.
 I really enjoy watching/reading deep dives into game mechanics and thought, "well, why couldn't I do one, and of one of my favorite series?".
 Here's the result of a few